-- 2.18 All bodies involved in GME should work to promote the availability of qualifications in Gàidhlig, Gaelic (Learners) and current GME subjects offered by SQA.
-It is considered essential that pupils studying Gaelic and studying through the medium of Gaelic are able to have access to these qualifications and awards and have their achievements recognised. - 2.19 Currently Gàidhlig, Gaelic (Learners), Eachdraidh (History), Cruinn-eòlas (Geography), Nuadh-eòlas (Modern Studies) and Matamataig (Mathematics) are offered from National 3 level to Advanced Higher level.
-SQA is not limiting the subject choice on offer and an expansion in Gaelic medium subjects may be possible but should be planned and agreed at a national level.
-It is considered essential that education authorities consider the qualifications and awards they wish to offer through the medium of Gaelic in their area and publicise their availability.
+2.21 Gàidhlig, Gaelic (Learners), Eachdraidh (History), Crennel's (Geography), Nuadh-eòlas (Modern Studies) and Matamataig (Mathematics) are currently offered by the SQA from National 3 level to Advanced Higher level, alongside a range of other subjects and levels including Applications of Mathematics, Biology, Creative Digital Media and Gaelic for Work Purposes SQA is not limiting the subject choice on offer and an expansion in Gaelic medium subjects may be possible but should be planned and agreed at a national level.
+It is considered essential that education authorities consider the qualifications, awards and freestanding units they wish to offer through the medium of Gaelic in their area and publicise their availability.

-GME and the Schools (Consultation) (Scotland) Act 2010
+GME and the Schools (Consultation) (Scotland) Act 2010 ('the 2010 Act')

-A proposal to establish a GME school, or to discontinue any GME provision, would trigger a consultation process under the Schools (Consultation) (Scotland) Act 2010 ('the 2010 Act').
+A proposal to establish a new GME school, or to discontinue any GME or English medium education provision, will would trigger a consultation process under the 2010 Act

-- 2.20 If an education authority proposes to establish a new GME school then this would qualify as a relevant proposal under the 2010 Act.
-This means that the consultation process under the 2010 Act would be triggered.
-The assessment process under the 2016 Act is separate from the procedure regarding relevant proposals under the 2010 Act and so, where assessment under the 2016 Act had led to a proposal to establish a new GMPE school, consultation as required by the 2010 Act would also have to take place. - 2.21 However, a proposal to establish new GMPE provision which stopped short of a new school (such as a GME unit in an existing school) would not qualify as establishing a new 'stage of education' but, rather, would be an existing stage of education delivered through the medium of Gaelic so this would not trigger the provisions of the 2010 Act. - 2.22 Any proposal to discontinue GME provision in all nursery classes at a school or in a yearly stage of primary or secondary education would also be regarded as a relevant proposal under the 2010 Act.
+2.22 If an education authority proposes to establish a new GME school, other than a nursery school, this would will qualify as a 'relevant proposal' under the 2010 Act.
+Note 8 This means that the consultation process under the 2010 Act would will be triggered.
+The assessment process for assessing the need for the provision of GMPE under the 2016 Act is separate from the consultation procedure regarding process required for relevant proposals under the 2010 Act and so, where an assessment under the 2016 Act had led leads to a proposal to establish a new GMPE school, a consultation as required by the 2010 Act would will also have to take place.

+2.23 However, a proposal to establish a new GME provision which stopped stops short of a new school (such as a GME unit in an existing school) would will not qualify as establishing a 'new stage of education' in terms of the 2010 Act Note 9 but, rather, would be will amount to an existing stage of education delivered through the medium of Gaelic.
+Therefore, this would will not trigger the provisions of the 2010 Act and no consultation process under the 2010 Act will be required.